 The sense of place I hope evident in these essays did not materialize overnight or by chance.
 It is the product of my intent to show that an intimate, passionate connection with home ground—and one’s lifelong curiosity about it—can open up worlds, reveal richness and shape one’s stewardship and self.

-My Gaviota attracts me in understated, essential ways, and by so far having remarkably, but not wholly, escaped the thrashing given the full length of California’s coastline south of here.
+Gaviota attracts me in understated, but profound ways, and by so far having remarkably, but not wholly, escaped the thrashing given the full length of California’s coastline south of here.

 This, the very top of Southern California, is not “pristine,” “hidden” or “undeveloped,” though unfortunately, it is often characterized as such.
-Our true appreciation and grasp of the place becomes maligned by these simplistic, misleading notions.
+Our true appreciation and grasp of the place (and its future) becomes confused by these simplistic, misleading, romantic notions.